mmagnus/RNA-Puzzles-Standardized-Submissions/rp12/readme.md

 Manually:

-- The Das lab added AAAA as a lignad.
+- The Das lab added AAAA as a ligand.
 It was removed for these rpr files.
 - Atoms of some residues had 'Alternate location indicator'.
 It was kept only `A`, e.g:

 		ATOM    474  N2 A  G A  20      -1.838 -51.308 -33.038  0.61 80.31           N ## this was kept